rustyeddy/redeyecpp/README.md

 _Computer Vision_ pipeline, the modified image is then made available via a built in Webserver.

+## Starting redeye

+Start Redeye on the Nano.
+Now start up the UI.

 ## Camera Features

 RedEye was designed as a _Service Oriented Architecture_ which is